 As a business litigator, Bob works with clients to identify and execute plans to resolve disputes in ways that make business sense.
 In some cases, that might involve a business solution such as restructuring a contract or negotiating an owner’s exit from the business.
 In others, it will involve litigating the dispute through trial and any appeals, working closely with the client to maintain focus on achieving the desired result as cost-effectively as possible.
 Bob assists business clients in a wide variety of matters, including ownership disputes, products liability, professional liability, and breaches of contracts.

-- Included in The Best Lawyers in America© in the fields of appellate practice and commercial litigation for 2013 and 2014
+- Included in The Best Lawyers in America© in the fields of appellate practice and commercial litigation in every edition since 2013.

 Bob is a member of the Oregon State Bar, Washington State Bar, the American Bar Association, the Multnomah Bar Association, and the Federal Bar Association.
-He is admitted to practice before all state courts in Oregon and Washington, the Ninth Circuit Court of Appeals, the U.S. District Court for the State of Oregon, and the Tribal Court of the Confederated Tribes of Coos, Lower Umpqua & Siuslaw Indians.
+He is admitted to practice before all state courts in Oregon and Washington, the Ninth Circuit Court of Appeals, and the U.S. District Court for the State of Oregon.

-Bob serves on the Multnomah Bar Association’s Board of Directors since 2012, serving terms as Treasurer, President and now Immediate Past President.
+Bob has served on the Multnomah Bar Association’s Board of Directors since 2012, serving terms as Treasurer, President and now Immediate Past President.
 He also served on the Oregon State Bar Constitutional Law Section Executive Committee from 2009 to 2015, including a term as Chairperson.
 He previously served as chair of the MBA Professionalism Committee, member of the Oregon State Bar’s Public Service Advisory Committee, and member of the MBA Pro Bono Task Force.
 Since 2011, Bob serves on both the Multnomah Bar Association’s mentor program as well as the Oregon State Bar’s New Lawyer Mentoring Program as a mentoring lawyer.